nkmakes/nkmakes.github.io/_projects/smart-grow-light.markdown

 Also i am a lazy guy and i wanted some kind of supervisor of the plant health and status, to track the plants, and automatize as much as possible, while its easy to setup
 So i decided to create a tabletop planter which could give enough light to my plants, and also upload some stats and and images to a server.

-Main features of first version:
+## Main features of first version:
-- Smart home integrated (Homeassistant).
+- Smart home integrated (Homeassistant), automation throught nodeRED.
-- custom PCB with only thru hole components (easy solder).
+- Custom PCB with only thru hole components (easy solder).
 - Based on ESP32cam so plenty of implementation examples available.
 - Fully 3d printed frame.
 - High efficiency and dimmable LED Driver.